 We've bought and tested over 300 monitors, and below, you'll find our recommendations for the best portable and the best travel monitors.
 For more options, check out our recommendations for the best USB-C monitors, the best monitors for MacBook Pro and MacBook Air, and the best office monitors.

-The best portable monitor we've tested is the espresso Display 15 Touch.
+The espresso Display 15 Touch is the best portable monitor we've tested.
 Overall, it's a decent portable monitor with a few neat features to improve your workflow.
-You can connect to it via one of its USB-C ports, and it works with various devices, including smartphones that support external displays.
-It has a responsive touchscreen that works well with Windows and macOS PCs, letting you easily complete work that requires touch movements, like content creation.
+You can connect to it via one of its two USB-C ports, and it works with various devices, including smartphones that support external displays.
+It has a responsive touchscreen that works well with Windows and macOS PCs, letting you easily complete work that requires touch movements.
 It also has a few extra features, like a rotation lock that adjusts the image into portrait mode when you turn the display.

-What makes this better than most portable monitors is that it's available with different accessories too.
+What makes this better than most portable monitors is that it's available with different accessories.
 One of those is its stand, which offers decent ergonomics, letting you place the screen in a few different ways.
 You can also get a case with a kickstand if you prefer.
 On top of that, it has great color accuracy and displays a wide range of colors in SDR, meaning the picture quality is good for a portable display.